 How to Cut Sweet Potatoes for Roasting

-- Scrub the sweet potato and peel if desired (you can leave the skin on the sweet potatoes if you like; see more under “To Peel or Not to Peel?” below).
+- Scrub the sweet potato and peel if desired (you can leave the skin on the sweet potatoes if you like).

 - Trim off the ends of the sweet potatoes.
-Cut the sweet potatoes into 1-inch thick rounds.
+Cut the sweet potato cubes into 1-inch thick rounds.
 Depending upon the shape of the sweet potato, you will have some rounds that are very wide in diameter (large) and some that are narrower.